Eihab4/chef-recipe-app/chef-claude-app/README.md

 ## Contributing

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. Implement your changes
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support, please open an issue in the GitHub repository or contact the maintainers.

-## Acknowledgments

-- Hugging Face for their inference API
-- The React and TypeScript communities
+4. Submit a pull request